What Is The Integral Of Sine

 Connection to Differentiation

 The integral of sine is intimately connected to the derivative of cosine, as they are inverse operations of each other.
 As mentioned previously, the derivative of cos(x) is -sin(x).
-This means that if we differentiate -cos(x) + C, we obtain sin(x).
+So in practice, if we differentiate -cos(x) + C, we obtain sin(x).
 Conversely, if we integrate sin(x), we obtain -cos(x) + C. This inverse relationship highlights the fundamental theorem of calculus, which states that differentiation and integration are inverse processes.
 This theorem is the cornerstone of calculus and provides a powerful tool for solving a wide range of problems.
 The integral of sine serves as a clear and concise example of this principle in action.

 Understanding the Constant of Integration